 Wall Street Journal

-Like others, the Wall Street Journal maintains an extensive network of ground reporters to procure the latest market news and update them in the app.
-In addition, it provides financial news and political news between countries to show you how such variations can affect the stock market.
+Like others, the Wall Street Journal maintains an extensive network of ground reporters to procure and update the latest market news in the app.
+In addition, it provides financial and political news between countries to show how such variations can affect the stock market.

 Try it here: Android | iOS